This month’s Update Tuesday brought an early Christmas gift to those who want to use Messenger 2011 or 2012 on Windows 8.1.

 Hopefully these server issues will be resolved soon.

-Windows 8.1 breaks both Windows Live Messenger 2011 and 2012 by modifying how a part of Windows works.
+The out-of-box installation of Windows 8.1 breaks both Windows Live Messenger 2011 and 2012 by modifying how the encryption component of Windows works.
 If you see this problem, you will receive a 80090004 error when you sign in.
-However, Windows Live Messenger 2009 still works, so please use that instead.
-If you have 2011 or 2012 installed already, you will need to uninstall Windows Essentials from Programs and Features and then install Live Messenger 2009 from Reviver.
+This issue was fixed in Windows Update KB2903939, which will need to be installed to use Messenger 2011/2012 on Windows 8.1.
+An upcoming version of Reviver will automatically check and install this update for you.

 Messenger Reviver 2 automatically installs, repairs and/or modifies Windows Live Messenger 2012, 2011, 2009, and 2008 as well as Windows Messenger to continue signing in despite being blocked by Microsoft.